chen7david/hotfile/README.md

 #### Instance Methods

 ##### Example 1: Creating a Subfolder
 You can create subfolders in Hotfile folder instances by using the createFolder or createFolderSync method.
-Bothe of these return an instance of the newly created subfolder.
+Both of these return an instance of the newly created subfolder.

 ```js
 instance.createFolderSync(string) -> instance
 instance.createFolder(string) -> instance
 ```
+In the following example we create 4 nested folders A,B,C, and D.
 ```js
 const aHotFolderA = require('hotfile')(SOME_FOLDER_PATH)
 const foldername = 'some-name-not-a-path'